WORDS: RODERICK EIME

 The Triples simply ate up the fresh tarmac, making easy work of the tight, well-cambered corners and short straight sections.
 This old rider with a dodgy coccyx, sat comfortably all day in the Street’s saddle while that same comfort was not enjoyed in the Bobber.
 Despite a gorgeous torquey 1200cc twin, the bicycle-style seat was not one for me to sit in all day.
 With its 9.1L fuel tank, lack of cornering clearance and limited rear suspension movement, the Bobber is a cool town bike but not much fun on the bumpy sections at speed for chaps like Dave and I who could shed a few kilos.

 The Tiger (Dora the Explorer) is one heck of a bike.
-Big and burly, it suited taller Stu and his pillion belle, Mam, which she rode imperiously for two solid days like a champ.
+Big and burly, it suited taller Stu and his pillion belle, Mam, which the two rode imperiously for two solid days like a champ.
 The big brutal 1200cc triple delivered torque and acceleration at the drop of a hat and the adjustable windshield, although small, was certainly welcome.
 While the Tiger 800 was not tested, critics have reported it is a well-balanced, tractable machine for regular (sub-180cm) sized blokes.

 At day’s end, we lobbed at the 135-year-old Royal Hotel Capertee on the Castlereagh Highway.
 The old pub has undergone several renovations since I first visited about ten years ago.
 The rooms are dinkum pub-style with shared facilities and now has an enlarged dining area away from the front bar.
 A long-time favourite with touring bike groups, there’s even a shed to lock up your bike at night.